GodErlich/gnubg-llm/README.md

 also we could run the game loop few time by configuration in order to get statistics on the ability of our agents.

+How to run?
+prequisites:
+docker desktop(installed and opened)